 From 2000 to 2008, Bulgaria had a house price boom, with residential property prices surging around 300%.
 The bubble burst at the end of 2008:

-The current recovery is expected to continue.
+Bulgaria’s property market is expected to strengthen further this year.
 Demand for properties in the major cities will grow, and the supply will become increasingly limited due to the low levels of new construction, according to local property experts.
+Moreover, property prices are expected to increase by about 7% this year from a year earlier, according to Bulgarian Properties.

 “An important element of the new market reality is the return of the confidence in the property market.
-More and more buyers are thinking of buying property because real estate is a safe real asset and good investment,” says Polina Stoykova of Bulgarian Properties.
+More and more buyers are thinking of buying property because real estate is a safe real asset and good investment,” Stoykova stated.
 “It is clear and obvious that the buyers have permanently returned,” Stoykova added.

 European Union citizens can now purchase properties in Bulgaria, including land.
 The 5-year moratorium on land purchases, set as a condition in the Accession Treaty between Republic of Bulgaria and The European Union, was lifted in January 1, 2012.